Marianne-J/Data-Structures-Tutorial/tree.md

 ## Introduction

 A tree is a data structure with nodes that are connected by pointers.
 It is similar to a linked list, but a single node on a tree can be connected to more than one node as opposed to just one.
 There are a variety of different kinds of trees.
-This tutorial will cover a binary search tree (BST) and a balanced binary search tree (balanced BST), two commonly used trees.
+This tutorial will primarily cover a binary search tree (BST), a commonly used tree.

 ## Characteristics